|Home > Travel Tips|

 ABOUT THE FOOD: Meals will be delicious and more than ample.
 Although most meals are American foods, part of the adventure of traveling abroad is trying the cuisine of other countries.
 For those under doctors care and requiring a special diet, we will request this service from the airlines and hotels if given sufficient notice.
 However, Maranatha Tours cannot be held responsible if the request is not fulfilled.
 Water served at the table in the hotels we use is considered safe.
 Bottled water, coffee, tea and soft drinks are always available at a supplemental charge at lunch and dinner.

 PHOTOGRAPHIC SUPPLIES: Film is available overseas for most cameras; however, it is double or triple the cost, so we recommend you purchase an adequate supply before leaving.
-Photographic equipment should be purchased from a reliable store in your area and should be fresh stock, since the pictures you will take cannot be replaced.
-Try the camera and flash before leaving so you know everything is working.
+That will include Memory Cards, and Photographic equipment should be purchased from a reliable store in your area and should be fresh stock, since the pictures you will take cannot be replaced.
+Be sure to bring your charging dock and extra batteries.

 ABOUT MONEY FOREIGN EXCHANGE: Currency exchange rates fluctuate, so check exchange rates in major daily newspapers from time to time.
 DO NOT change American dollars into foreign currency except upon arrival in each foreign country.
 We recommend carrying 50 single dollar bills because they are acceptable in most foreign countries and, in the event of needing small local change, you will not end up with excessive local currency.
 Money should be exchanged only at banks or by the hotel cashier - they are the only ones authorized to do this.
 Most of the countries you visit will accept credit cards.